tc39/proposal-intl-displaynames-v2/README.md

 monthNames
 ["Tout", "Baba", "Hator", "Kiahk", "Toba", "Amshir", "Baramhat", "Baramouda", "Bashans", "Paona", "Epep", "Mesra"]
 ```
-and to get the month names of the [“coptic” calendar system](https://en.wikipedia.org/wiki/Coptic_calendar)  in Traditional Chinese used in Taiwan:
+To get the month names in Traditional Chinese used in Taiwan:
 ```
 let dn = new Intl.DisplayNames("zh-Hant-TW", {type: "month", style: "long", calendar: "coptic"}) let monthNames = [ dn.of(1), dn.of(2), dn.of(3), dn.of(4), dn.of(5),